 Giles County County Executive’s Office

 Within 15 calendar days after receipt of the complaint, ADA Coordinator will meet with the complainant to discuss the complaint and the possible resolutions.
 Within 15 calendar days of the meeting, ADA Coordinator will respond in writing, and where appropriate, in format that is accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of Giles County Government and offer options for substantive resolution of the complaint.

-If the response by the ADA Coordinator does not satisfactorily resolve the issue, the complainant may appeal the decision within 15 calendar days after receipt of the response to the Giles County Mayor or designee.
+If the response by the ADA Coordinator does not satisfactorily resolve the issue, the complainant may appeal the decision within 15 calendar days after receipt of the response to the Giles County Executive or designee.

 ADA Transition Plan